Catalog 2024-2025

 Work Experience

-Occupational Experience Education offers qualified students working and learning in jobs relating to their career and educational goals, the opportunity to earn college credit.
-One of the benefits of this program is the community and college interaction, which involves employers, students, and faculty in a positive educational effort.
-Each student participating in Cooperative Work Experience Education is assigned to a faculty-advisor who meets with the student and his/her employer to discuss, define, develop and write measurable learning objectives in developing short- and long-range career goals.
-Cooperative Work Experience Education units satisfy a portion of the requirements for a 2-year degree and are transferable to most of the state colleges.
-The college offers the following Occupational Work Experience Education courses: ADMJ 043, BUSN 090B, CHST 035A, CTRP 044, ELED 020A, FDAT 084, HTCH 054A, INTD 090A, INTD 090B, INTD 090C, PARA 029B, PMGT 020B, WRKX 303.
+Each student participating in Work Experience Education is assigned to a faculty advisor who meets with the student and his/her employer to discuss, define, develop, and write measurable learning objectives in developing short- and long-range career goals.
+Work Experience Education units satisfy a portion of the requirements for a 2-year degree and are transferable to most of the state colleges.
+The Work Experience Education courses that the college offers can be found at Work Experience Courses

 View Courses